3-partition problem: Variants

-The 4-partition problem is a variant in which S contains n = 4 integers, the sum of all integers is $m T$, and the goal is to partition it into m quadruples, all with a sum of T. It can be assumed that each integer is strictly between T/5 and T/3.
+The 4-partition problem is a variant in which S contains n = 4 integers, the sum of all integers is $m T$, and the goal is to partition it into m quadruplets, all with a sum of T. It can be assumed that each integer is strictly between T/5 and T/3.
+Similarly, ABCD-partition is a variant of 4-partition in which there are 4 input sets and each quadruplet should contain one element from each set.